ibrohimgets/ibrohimgets/README.md

 ## About Me

-🐍 **Python for Multimedia Engineering**
+🐍 **Multimedia Engineering**
-🎓 Currently pursuing a Master's degree in Computer Science and AI at Dongguk University.
+🎓 Doing a Master's degree in Computer Science and AI at Dongguk University.
 🌍 I enjoy exploring quiet places and traveling to destinations both new and familiar.
 🔍 **Focus Areas:** Advanced Deep Learning Approaches for Cybersecurity and System Protection